quadsurf/react-curriculum/04-synthetic-events.md

 });
 ```

-In the above code sample, the `<input />` component's event prop is `onChange` and the event handler is a reference to the `this.handleChange()` function.
+In the above code example, the `<input />` component's event prop is `onChange` and the event handler is a reference to the `this.handleChange()` function.
 When the component is mounted or unmounted, the event handler is registered to or unregistered from React's own internal mapping.

 When the `value` of the `<input />` component changes, a native event is fired and propagated through the DOM.
 At the end of [the bubbling phase](http://www.quirksmode.org/js/events_order.html), the native event reaches React's single event listener.
 The listener triggers its own internal event handler kicking off React's synthetic event system.